Delunado/Delunado/README.md

 ## Experience and Projects.
 These are some of my finished projects and past experiences.

+### Games

+- [Clownbiosis](https://delunado.itch.io/clownbiosis): In Clownbiosis you play as a little clownfish who lives in an anemone.
+You have to recolect food in order to feed you and your anemone.
+But be careful!
+If you don't feed it, the anemone will die.
+Our main objective with the game was to provide a beautiful and relaxed experience.
+Forget about the problems and enjoy with the incredible music and wonderful art.
+I worked as a solo programmer and designer, within a team of 3.

+- [Nino, your grandpa is nuts!](https://eufrasi0.itch.io/nino): Nino, your grandpa is nuts! is a *Turn-Based Twin-Stick Shooter* where you play as Nino.
+You have to go find your grandpa, who has gone nuts for reading too much books.
+I worked as a solo programmer, and also on game design and narrative, within a team of 3.
+The game is made in just 7 days!

+- [Keeping IT alive](https://github.com/Delunado/Keeping-IT-Alive-LudumDare46): Keeping IT alive is a *creepy procedural scroller* where you play as Jose María, a common guy.
+He is alone, walking on a rainy day.
+Then, a surprise in the sewers changes his life for the next 7 days.
+Using Unity.
+I was the main programmer and game designer, within a team of 3.

+- [Three Once](https://github.com/Delunado/ThreeOnce-JamGame): Three Once is a *puzzled platformer* where you play as a broken robot.
+This scrappy robot has to reach the door on each level, and for this purpose he can do three things, besides moving: jumping, shooting and dashing.
+But, as he is broken, he can only do each one only once!
+Using Unity.
+I did everything on this Jam: design, code, art and music.

+- [Godsus](https://github.com/Delunado/Godsus): Godsus is a *local-multiplayer fighting* game, where the players play as the spirit of two ancients God, Soleo and Lunea, who have faced each other for millennia.
+Each player can posses the powerful little creatures that populate the world, and use their powers against its enemy.
+Each creature is unique and have its own combination of powers!
+I was the main programmer and game designer, within a team of 4.

 ### Demos
 These are demos of interesting mechanics and concepts I've programmed.

+- [Tribalia](https://delunado.itch.io/tribalia): Tribalia is a life simulation.
+The little Thumboys live in the wild nature, exploring the world, eating and fighting their brothers.
+And you can watch it!
+Now in Version 0.1.

 - [Finders!](https://github.com/Delunado/Finders): Finders! is a simulation using genetic algorithms, where the little Finders have to find a way to the exit through generations.
 You can build your own map to challenge the Finders!